Donkere-vader/pygui/README.md

 ```

 ### How to template
-templating is done in XML (vert simmiliar to HTML).
+Templating is done in XML (vert similar to HTML).
 every tkinter object is a tag.
 for example a tkinter label would be defined like so:
-``<label font="arial 20">label tekst</labels>``
+``<label font="arial 20">label text</labels>``

 and the font="arial 20" is one of the kwargs of the tkinter.Label object.
 Every kwargs of an object should work if you include it like an attribute such as font in the example.
 Except for the text attribute in the case of Labels and Buttons.
-Those can be inserted as a child of the Label (as also vissible in the example above)
+Those can be inserted as a child of the Label (as also visible in the example above)

 And all the templating stuff from jinja2 effects the templating as well.
 To learn more about that view the jinja2 documentation.
 [jinja2 documentation](https://jinja.palletsprojects.com/en/2.11.x/)